Contact us

 Do my properties have suitable compartmentation?

-To undertake the compartmentation survey, you must know where the fire resisting walls, floors, and ceilings should be located.
+To undertake a Compartmentation Survey, you must know where the fire resisting walls, floors, and ceilings should be located.
 Having accurate floor plans will allow a competent professional, such as a fire engineer, to create compartment line plans.
 Once these are created, compartmentation surveyors will be able to inspect the compartments and identify each issue.
+To find out more about which type of Compartmentation Survey you need and how it differs to a Fire Risk Assessment, head over to our blog, 'What is a Fire Compartmentation Survey and Why Do You Need One?'.

 What is a compartmentation survey?